josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 - [The Verbally Abusive Relationship: How to Recognize It and How to Respond](https://www.goodreads.com/book/show/402366.The_Verbally_Abusive_Relationship)
 - [list of characteristics of white supremacy culture (pdf)](https://www.whitesupremacyculture.info/uploads/4/3/5/7/43579015/okun_-_white_sup_culture.pdf)

-## Emotionality and gender issues
+## "Emotionality and gender issues and patriarchy & supremacy thinking"

 I'm not sure how to introduce these books.
 In my opinion, it's easy to say they're essential reading if you find yourself to be a women (or female-passing, or feminine, or not sporting a penis) in the modern world.

+Really, though, the books amount to:

-Really, though, I see it as 'systemic ways that the hierarchical power structure + violence common in the world known as patriarchy hurts everyone, here's how to recognize it and ways to try to respond'.
+> ways that hierarchical power structure + violence common in the world hurts everyone, here's how to recognize it and ways to perhaps respond.

 Read the list, you might see why I say this: